d13r/dotfiles/README.md

 ```bash
 apt-cyg install bash-completion bind-utils curl dos2unix git-completion inetutils less links make ncurses tmux tree unzip whois
 ```

+(They can also be installed from the GUI - but it's much more tedious to find them all!)

 ### Installing on Git for Windows (formerly mSysGit):